-- Fuel, car mileage according to the rules relevant for the beneficiary's institution
+- > Fuel, car mileage according to the rules relevant for the beneficiary's institution

 - ➤ Toll

 - Parking fees (e.g. parking at the event, at the airport)

 - > Taxi costs and car rental according to the criteria of "further eligibility rules" of this cost category

 - b.
 Costs of meals

 - c.
 Accommodation costs

 - d.
 Visa costs

 - e.
+European Travel Information and Authorisation System (ETIAS) cost

+- f.
 Daily allowances